-Because co-op kitchens often contain a wide variety of ingredients, they can be dangerous for those with severe allergies.
+Because BCL kitchens often contain a wide variety of ingredients, they can be dangerous for those with severe allergies.
 If you are severely allergic to something, your house will not purchase it.
-If you are more mildly allergic to something, your housemates can simply label any leftovers that are free of that ingredient (ie. labelling "GF" for gluten free).
+If you are more mildly allergic to something, your housemates can simply label any leftovers that are free of that ingredient.

 Just in case, you should probably keep an EpiPen or your anti-allergen medication of choice somewhere easily accessible and make sure your housemates are well aware of your allergies.

 Each house has several common fridges with at least one personal fridge for individuals to store their own food.
-All food that is purchased or prepared collectively goes in the house fridges, while any personal items go in a personal fridge (cheese, restaurant leftovers, ice cream, etc.).
+All food that is purchased or prepared collectively goes in the house fridges.
+Any personal items go in a personal fridge (cheese, restaurant leftovers, ice cream, etc.).